 "It's a numbers game." he said.
 "Just keep sending it out."
 I set my goal for 100 rejections.
 I promised to no quit until I reached that number.
 I received 78.
 Many were encouraging - "love your writing but this story isn't for me."
 The answer, however, was still, "no."

 Then came number 79 and everything changed with an enthusiastic "Yes."

 Some of the best advice I ever received I can’t attribute.
 I don’t remember where I heard it or who said, but it became my mantra, “Writers Write.”

 I try not to let a day go by without writing something down, jotting notes in the notebook I carry with me everywhere, hopping on the computer and adding to, editing, starting a new piece.

-When people ask me what I do, these days I don’t say, Senior Strategist of The Osborne Group, or motivational speaker or even adjunct professor – all of which are true.
+When people ask me what I do, these days I don’t say, Senior Strategist of The Osborne Group or motivational speaker – all of which are true.